JoostBrombacher/NearDailyDischargeEstimations/README.md

-# NEAR DAILY DISCHARGE ESTIMATIONS IN HIGH LATITUDES FROM SENTINEL-1 and 2: A Case Study for the Icelandic Thjórsá River
+# NEAR-DAILY DISCHARGE ESTIMATION IN HIGH LATITUDES FROM SENTINEL-1 and 2: A Case Study for the Icelandic Thjórsá River

 - Author: Joost Brombacher
-- Date: 20-03-2019
+- Date: 05-04-2019
 - Institute: Wageningen University
 - Disclaimer: The scripts, data, and the obtained results can be reviewed and adapted without any restrictions.
 Publishing results derived from these